How to choose the right focus keyword + examples

 Don’t forget to repeat your research now and then!

-Remember that search suggestions change all the time and are often tuned to what you’ve been searching for.
+Remember that search suggestions change constantly and are often tuned to what you’ve been searching for.
 When we searched for the term “focus keyword” some time ago, the suggested keywords differed from those we got a couple of weeks ago.

 Suggest changes based on people’s problems, so monitoring it for important keywords makes sense.
 New results can give you input for your post or other related posts.